 “It’s okay.”
 Ikenna cut in.
 “This was not meant to be a tit for tat session.
 Whenever you are ready.”

 “Okay.
 Thanks for understanding.”
 She said gratefully, wiping away the last traces of tears from her face.
 “There’s just too much emotion going on in this room.
-If I add my own join, I just might be vulnerable enough to jump you.”
+If I add mine, I just might be vulnerable enough to jump you.”

 “Well in that case, maybe you should tell me your story.”
 Ikenna teased, the mischief strong in his tone.